madhu5912/ForenSight/README.md

 ```
 `synthetic_evidence_manifest.csv` lists the expected verdict for each file, so you can
 show predicted vs expected in the demo.
 This satisfies the "synthetic forensic
-artifacts" element of the proposal and is the safest thing to demo live.
+artifacts" element of the proposal.

 ### 5.2 Get a real corpus — Govdocs1
 ~1 million real, freely-redistributable files crawled from `.gov` domains.